razamanaza/car-tracker/README.md

 - Tailwind
 - NextAuth.js

-This project also solves my current problem - to find a cheap and affordable car sold by local auto dealer.
+This project also solves my current problem - to find an affordable car sold by local auto dealer.

 DB Schema: